mvcisback/SSLVC/report/report.md

 This procedure mirrors the technique described in section 3 for training the face databases.

 The procedure for classifying speech is summarized in figure 12.
-The resulting classification results are shown in table 3 below.
+The resulting classification results are given in table 3.
 In additon, the corresponding LCS and MFCC features are shown for a 2 dimensional space in figure 11 for non-speech signals, class 1 and class 2 speech signals.
 Non-speech and speech classes are clearly separable; however,